GORM Rover Software Overview

 Connect to the Rover: SSH into the rover's computer using the following command:

-ssh gorm@192.168.0.100 # or ssh gorm@<ROVER_IP_ADDRESS>
+ssh gorm@192.168.50.100 # or ssh gorm@<ROVER_IP_ADDRESS>The default password is

-. -
+gorm. -

-git clone https://github.com/aaU-Space-Robotics/rover-software/ cd rover-software
+git clone https://github.com/aaU-Space-Robotics/rover-software/ cd rover-software -

 Build & Run the Docker Images: Navigate to the